 "It's the first time an entire community has been represented in a class action against a state of Australia alleging racial discrimination and being vindicated in that cause," said Lawyer Stewart Levitt, who pursued the discrimination case.

 Many angry people were watching the court decision.
 Aboriginal communities in Western Australia could follow suit.

 As long as police officers know that they are treated as a protected species by their governments, their respective ministers, commissioners and their fellow officers that is how they will act. — Ray Jackson, president, Indigenous Social Justice Association

 A glance beyond Australia's borders reveals that the relationship between police and black people is tainted by the same issues.

 Jon Swaine, from The Guardian in New York, reports that "black residents of Ferguson, Missouri, routinely had their constitutional rights violated through unjustified arrests, traffic stops and other actions carried out by a racially biased police department, the US Department of Justice has concluded, according to multiple reports.

 "An extensive federal review of Ferguson’s police force is said to have found that officers disproportionately used excessive force against black people, who were also subject to arrests without probable cause and stops when driving without reasonable suspicion."

 To no surprise, 93% of all arrests were of black people, almost nine in 10 uses of force were against African Americans, 95% of people detained at the city jail for more than two days were black--but only 67% of Ferguson’s population is African American.

 But there is hope.
 In 2009 the Ngukurr community in the Northern Territory signed a mutual respect agreement with police aiming to improve relations.

-Police commit to mutual respect, regular meetings, improved cultural awareness and community interaction.
-Elders are to train local police, including information on the location and importance of sacred sites and ceremonial grounds.
+Police committed to mutual respect, regular meetings, improved cultural awareness and community interaction.
+Elders were to train local police, including information on the location and importance of sacred sites and ceremonial grounds.